harvard-lil/website-static/app/_posts/2018-05-09-announcing-the-2018-cohort-of-lil-summer-fellows.md

 *  [Alexandra Dolan-Mescal](http://dhalab.org/alexdm/) - Alexandra is a UX designer focused on ethics in design and research.
 She'll be developing a social media data label system inspired by the [Traditional Knowledge Labels](http://localcontexts.org/tk-labels/) project.

-* [Tim Walsh](https://www.bitarchivist.net/) - Tim is a digital archivist and programmer.
-He'll be working on tools to help librarians and archivists manage sensitive personal information in digital archives.
+* [Tessa Walsh](https://www.bitarchivist.net/) - Tessa is a digital archivist and programmer.
+She'll be working on tools to help librarians and archivists manage sensitive personal information in digital archives.

 * [Carrie Bly](https://www.carriebly.com/) - Carrie is an architect studying at the Harvard Graduate School of Design.
 She'll be exploring connections and contrasts between library and garden classification systems.